 If there’s water, there should be an outfitter or guide nearby to help show you how best to enjoy, including cruising the calm waters of Lake Burton on a pontoon boat, spending a day water-skiing on Lake Oconee or wakeboarding on Lake Allatoona.

-Your family will have a blast visiting water parks throughout Georgia, with every option ranging from Very Comfortable (an indoor water park located at the Great Wolf Lodge that maintains an average temp of 84 degrees Fahrenheit year-round, to a waterpark located on a beach).
+Your family will have a blast visiting water parks throughout Georgia, with every option ranging from Very Comfortable (an indoor water park located at the Great Wolf Lodge that maintains an average temp of 84 degrees Fahrenheit year-round) to a water park located on a beach.

 Thrill of Hiking